bionicdl-sustech/DeepClawBenchmark/README.md

 ### Prerequisites

-DeepClaw framework has only been tested with Python 2.7 and Ubuntu 16.04 LTS.
+DeepClaw framework has only been tested with *Python 2.7* and *Ubuntu 16.04 LTS*.
 We recommend using a virtual environment (such as virtualenv) to manage DeepClaw.

 Install virtualenv.